 Day 16 QUITO–BALTRA (EMBARKATION)–GALÁPAGOS CRUISING

-Fly to Baltra and visit the highlands of SANTA CRUZ, marked by extinct volcanoes, lava tubes, and astonishing plants.
+Fly to Baltra and visit the highlands of Santa Cruz, marked by extinct volcanoes, lava tubes, and astonishing plantlife.
 Here, witness giant tortoises in a natural reserve and learn about efforts to conserve these ancient creatures.
 Continue to the port where you will board the Galápagos Legend.

 Day 17 GALÁPAGOS CRUISING: GENOVESA ISLAND

-Wake up at at GENOVESA ISLAND and encounter a small fur seal grotto before taking a walk up Prince Philip’s Steps where you will see large nesting colonies of Nazca and red-footed boobies.
-Wedge-rumped Storm-Petrels can be observed flying in all directions and, if you are lucky, you may catch a glimpse of a Short-eared Owl.
-After lunch on board, visit DARWIN BAY to observe frigatebirds, red-footed boobies, herons, lava gulls, and many other bird species.
+Wake up at Genovesa Island and encounter a small fur seal grotto before taking a walk up Prince Philip’s Steps to see large nesting colonies of Nazca and red-footed boobies.
+Wedge-rumped Storm Petrels can be observed flying in all directions and, if you are lucky, you may catch a glimpse of a short-eared Owl.
+After lunch on board, visit Darwin Bay to observe frigate birds, red-footed boobies, herons, lava gulls, and many other bird species.

 Day 18 GALÁPAGOS CRUISING: SANTA CRUZ & SANTA FÉ ISLANDS

-Back on SANTA CRUZ, walk by a brackish lagoon where feeding flamingos are often found.
-Climb DRAGON HILL, an important nesting ground for endemic land iguanas.
-At SANTA FÉ, a large sea lion colony greets you on its white-sand beach.
-Walk through a cactus forest in search of the endemic Santa Fe land iguana, the largest in the islands and distinctively paler.
-This island is home to a number of endemic species, including the Galápagos Hawk, Galápagos Snake, a variety of finches, and one of the four species of Galápagos mockingbirds.
+Back on Santa Cruz, walk by a brackish lagoon where feeding flamingos are often found.
+Climb Dragon Hill, an important nesting ground for endemic land iguanas.
+On Santa Fé, a large sea lion colony greets you on its white-sand beach.
+Walk through a cactus forest in search of the endemic Santa Fe land iguana, the largest in the islands and distinctively paler than its counterparts.
+This island is home to a number of endemic species, including the Galápagos hawk, Galápagos snake, a variety of finches, and one of the four species of Galápagos mockingbirds.